PyO3/pyo3/guide/src/trait_exposure.md

 }
 ```

-This wrapper handles the type conversion between the PyO3 requirements and your trait, especially:
+This wrapper handles the type conversion between the PyO3 requirements and the trait, especially:
 - the return type that must be a `PyResult`
 - the references that are required by the trait but that cannot be passed from Python